 Mark is an occasional contributor to television and radio speaking on the subjects of innovation, enterprise and invention.
 His credits include; BBC Horizon, BBC News 24, BBC World Service and The Today Program (Radio 4).
 A showreel can be viewed by clicking here, and the YouTube and Soundcloud logos lead to a collection of recordings.

-In 2011 Mark wrote a book with Harper Collins about famous people and celebrities that have patented inventions.
+In 2011, for a bit of fun Mark wrote a ‘Christmas Stocking Filler’ book with Harper Collins about famous people and celebrities that have patented inventions.
 If you’d like to learn more click here